Monday, February 22, 2010

 B: “Gjennom is finner sangen vei / Til en elv dypt inni meg...”
 Certainly hits the spot for me.

-A: You wouldn’t think there would be much chance of this going wrong, what with composer Rolf Løvland also being behind La Det Swinge and Nocturne and Elisabeth Andreassen making the top ten in each of her four Eurovision appearances: and it doesn’t.
+you wouldn’t think there would be much chance of this going wrong: and it doesn’t.
 She has a voice I could listen to all day.
 Yet more fantastic harmonies.
-This succeeds as a duet where Sweden works less well because it’s so much bigger and more emotional.
-Textbook stuff, but without coming across as hackneyed.
+Where Sweden works less well as a duet, this succeeds because it’s so much bigger and more emotional.
+Textbook stuff, without coming across as hackneyed.

 V: Incredibly strong performance.